Pájaro Verde (Mexican folktale): Latin America

 Chilean folklorist Ramón Laval collected a variant from a teller from Santiago, titled La tortilla o El Canarito Encantado ("The Tortilla, or the Little Enchanted Canary"): a princess is visited by a little bird that steals from her a silk scarf, a golden thimble and a pair of golden scissors.
 The princess falls ill.
 Elsewhere, Juanito's mother prepares three tortillas that he is to take to the princess to cure her.
 On his way, the tortillas roll out of the basket and he follows them to a cave.
 Juanito climbs down the cave and sees three birds coming and becoming princes - the third one the same bird that stole the princess's belongings.
 Juanito leaves the cave and goes to the palace to inform the princess.
 The princess begs Juanito to guide her to the cave.
 He does; down there, the princess finds the bird and tells him she will endure anything thrown her way.
 The prince directs her to an old witch that lives underground.
-The princess finds service with the witch, who orders her to perform some tasks: to get the tears of a thousand colibris, and to take a gem-encrusted casket to the witch's friend.
+The princess finds service with the witch, who orders her to perform some tasks: to get the tears of a thousand colibris (hummingbirds), and to take a gem-encrusted casket to the witch's friend.
 The bird instructs the princess on how to get the tears, and reveals that the casket is a trap: if one opens it, a magical army jumps out of it to kill anyone they see.
 The bird suggests they deceive the witch and let her open the casket; it happens so and the army strikes the witch to an inch of her life.
 Barely hanging on, the witch begs the princess to bring her a flask of reviving water, but the bird directs her to another flask, containing a deadly poison.
 The witch drinks it and dies; the bird becomes a prince and the cave becomes a castle.
 Laval compared the witch's tasks in this tale to the ones in the Cupid and Psyche myth.
 Folklorist Terrence Hansen, in his catalogue of Latin American folktales, classified the tale as a new subtype he created, type **428A, related to AaTh 428, "The Wolf" (see above).